flecsi/flecsi/doc/sphinx/user/data.rst

 The object returned can be used to allocate memory manually (with ``resize``) or automatically based on a heuristic (with ``growth``).

 The current implementation of memory management for these layouts imposes several limitations.
-First, the automatic memory allocation is incompatible with :ref:`tracing`, so ``ragged`` and ``sparse`` mutators cannot be used in a task launched during a trace.
+First, the automatic memory allocation is incompatible with :ref:`tracing`, so it is deferred until a trace ends (killing the process if the field runs out of space first).
-Ghost copies for these layouts are implemented using mutators, so they are excluded from traces as well.
 Moreover, they use further temporary allocations during a task that are incompatible with GPU execution, so they cannot be used in a ``toc`` task.

 .. _multi-accessors: